Trent Whiddon: Strictly Come Dancing

 On 6 August 2014 it was announced that Robin Windsor would not be competing as a professional in series 12 of the show, due to back injury, and he was replaced by Whiddon.
 He was partnered with singer Pixie Lott.
 The couple left the show in week 11, competing in the dance-off against Simon Webbe and Kristina Rihanoff, and eliminated on the casting vote of head judge Len Goodman.
 On 23 April 2015 it was announced that Whiddon would not be returning for Series 13 of Strictly.

-Score awarded by guest judge Donny Osmond

 Dancing with the Stars: Ireland

 On 4 January 2019 Whiddon was announced as a replacement partner for model Holly Carpenter, after her original partner Curtis Pritchard was injured in a nightclub attack on 26 December 2018.
 They were the second couple to be eliminated.